- What is the program cost?

 Each student chooses just one curricular option in any given 3-week or 1-week session.
-Some curricular options consist of two or more related classes (see individual < a href="/highschool/summer-immersion/new-york-city-3-week/courses">class descriptions).
+Some curricular options consist of two or more related classes.

-Participants also have the option of attending, in addition to the classes within their curricular option, various special lectures and co-curricular programs during the midday break and after class (see the Student Life page).
+Participants also have the option of attending, in addition to the classes within their curricular option, various special lectures and co-curricular programs during the midday break and after class (see the Activities page for details).

 Do I have to take all of the classes that make up my chosen curricular option?

 When do classes meet?